pimchanapat/pimchanapat/README.md

-- 👋 Hi, I’m Chanapat, Currently a business analyst.
+- 👋 Hi, I’m Chanapat, Currently a Data Analyst (Technical Consultant).
 - 👀 Passionate about data science, especially in the area of Sentiment Analysis and Text Prediction.

 - 📫 How to reach me: chanapat.mu@gmail.com OR www.linkedin.com/in/pimchnp